Groups with at most twelve subgroups

 \begin{lemma} A group $H$ divisible by 2 primes with at most 6 subgroups is either $Z_p \times Z_q, Z_p \times Z_{q^2}$, or $S_3$. \end{lemma}

 \begin{proof} If $H$ is abelian, one sylow has 2 subgroups, the other 2 or 3 subgroups, so $H = Z_p \times Z_q$ or $Z_p \times Z_{q^2}$.
-If $H$ has a non-abelian sylow, the sylow has at least 3 maximal subgroups, 1 prime order, 1 triv, 1 whole subgrp, plus the other sylow $\Rightarrow \geq 7$ subgrps, which is too many.
+If $H$ has a non-abelian sylow, the sylow has at least 3 maximal subgroups, at least 1 prime order, 1 trivial, 1 whole subgroup, plus the other sylow $\Rightarrow \geq 7$ subgroups, which is too many.
 So both sylows of $H$ are abelian and so at least one is not normal.
 Assume WLOG $p < q$.
 Then there are at least p+1 non-normal sylows, one other sylow, the whole group, and trivial $\Rightarrow \geq p+4$ subgroups.
 So we must have equality on our estimate which means, $p = 2$, sylow 2 is not normal, $p+1$ divides $|G|$, so $q = 3$, sylow 3 is normal, sylows have no non-trivial subgroups $\Rightarrow H = S_3$. \end{proof}

-If $H$ is abelian with cyclic sylows, then neither Sylow can act trivially on $N$ or it would be central cyclic in $G$.
+If $H$ is abelian with cyclic sylows, then neither sylow can act trivially on $N$ or it would be central cyclic in $G$.
 Therefore $N$ cannot normalize the sylows or $H$ and so the number of conjugates of each is at least $r$.
 This gives at least $3r$ subgroups of $G$.
 Furthermore we have $G$, $N$, 1, and $N H_p$ and $N H_q$, so at least $3r + 5$ subgroups.
 Consequently, we must have $r = 2$.

 Our list of subgroups includes only $N$ and 1 from subgroups of $N$.
 So, if $N$ has at least 4 subgroups, then $G$ will have at least 13 subgroups.
 Therefore, $N$ is cyclic of order 2 or 4.
 But odd primes cannot act non-trivially on a cyclic group of order 2 or 4, so this situation is impossible.